How will the Walkathons work?

 1. Self Assist (info icon: Carry your own kit i.e water, clothing, food and camping equipment).

-2. Hosted Assist (info icon: Have your kit transferred to each nights campsite and your tent erected, ready for your arrival at XX price per day).
+2. Hosted Assist (info icon: Have your kit transferred to each nights accommodation establishment or campsite and your tent erected, ready for your arrival at XX price per day).

 3. Fully Hosted (info icon: Bring only your clothing, wash bag, towel, and water bottle/hydration pack.
 See Packaged Tours.